a-king12/a-king12/README.md

 ### Welcome!
 My name is Alexia King (Lexe).
 I have a deep interest in Analytics and exploring new technologies and developing software solutions and quick hacks.
-My projects have beeen a reflection of my projects I've completed while obtaining my Master's in Data Science and Business Analytics.
+My projects have beeen a reflection of my projects I've completed while obtaining my Master's in Data Science mixed with projects I like to complete in my free time.